kishanpatel789/kp_data_dev_site/content/posts/010_AirflowScheduling.md

 ## Dataset
 Mr. Client says, "I need this report to run after our vendor-supplied file is processed.
 But the file is processed at different times, perhaps even different days..."

 Now things are getting juicy.
 Sometimes, you can't schedule a DAG to run at fixed points of time.
-Sometimes, you need to wait until another process is complete before running a pipeline.
+Sometimes, you need to wait until another upstream process is complete.
 These scenarios require event-driven scheduling rather than time-based scheduling.

 Airflow has push-based solutions like the [TriggerDagRunOperator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/trigger_dagrun/index.html#airflow.operators.trigger_dagrun.TriggerDagRunOperator) and pull-based options like the [ExternalTaskSensor](https://airflow.apache.org/docs/apache-airflow/stable/howto/operator/external_task_sensor.html#externaltasksensor).
 But these can be a bit clunky to use.

 A relatively new feature in Airflow is the [Dataset](https://airflow.apache.org/docs/apache-airflow/stable/authoring-and-scheduling/datasets.html).
 Simply put, an Airflow Dataset is a string that represents some data.
 A certain DAG can create or update a Dataset, which will trigger another DAG that uses that Dataset.

-Airflow doesn't care what the Dataset actually represents.
-It could be an object in a S3 bucket, a local file, a table in a Postgres database, etc. And Airflow doesn't directly check the Dataset to see if it has been updated.
+Airflow doesn't care what the Dataset actually is.
+It could be an object in a S3 bucket, a local file, a table in a Postgres database, etc. And Airflow doesn't directly check the data to see if it has been updated.
 Instead, the Dataset is an internal tracker for coordinating multiple DAGs that depend on each other.
 If Airflow knows that DAG 1 produces a Dataset and DAG 2 consumes that same Dataset, then Airflow will trigger DAG 2 after DAG 1 is complete.

 So how do we tell Airflow which DAG depends on another DAG's output?